*CMS Assessment Center Status Update*

 Upward Mobility Program testing continues as a call-in scheduling service.
 All Upward Mobility Program testers must be in possession of a Proficiency Examination Registration form (PER) prior to scheduling an exam.
 A PER must be presented to the Assessment Center at the time of scheduling in order to reserve a time slot.
 No walk-in scheduling or services are available.

 ***New Testing Procedures - March 1, 2020***

 Thank you for your interest in employment with the State of Illinois.
-We encourage all interested candidates to apply for state employment; however, please be aware that it can be a lengthy process.
-State hiring rules as outlined in the Personnel Code provide the foundation for how Agencies select individuals for employment.
+We encourage all interested candidates to apply for state employment.
+State hiring rules as outlined in the Personnel Code and Comprehensive Employment Plan provide the foundation for how Agencies select individuals for employment.

 The State provides job opportunities in a wide range of occupations and titles.
 This website will guide you through the state employment process for the departments under the jurisdiction of the Governor.
 The State of Illinois is required to comply with certain hiring criteria when selecting individuals for employment, including:

 Important Notice to All Job Applicants: Do not disclose your prior wage or salary history during the application and hiring process.
 The State of Illinois does not seek, request, or require information from job applicants about prior wage, salary, or other compensation during the application and hiring process.
 Please do not disclose prior wage or salary history in your application.

 As you make your way through the application process, please carefully consider how your education, training and experience matches up with the requirements of the positions you are interested in.
 Recruitment Counselors are available by appointment to help you determine which positions you may be qualified for within state government.
 Please keep in mind that CMS administers examinations and assists in the grading process, but final employment decisions are ultimately made by the individual hiring agency.